 Enjoy the ride!
 But please be aware that e-scooters parked anywhere other than at a bike rack or in a shared mobility area on campus are subject to impoundment.
 They're also prohibited in buildings and on elevated pedestrian walkways.

-The University has chosen Bird as its preferred e-scooter vendor, which means that the company deploys and redistributes e-scooters on campus.
-Birds are a cost-effective mode of transportation; at $1 to unlock, plus 15¢ per minute.
-Bird's e-scooters are also an option on the menu of benefits available to UK's Commute Club members.
+The University has chosen Bird as its preferred e-scooter vendor, which means that the company deploys and redistributes the e-scooters on campus.
+Birds are a cost-effective mode of transportation; at $1 to unlock, plus 39¢ per minute.
+Bird's e-scooters and are also an option on the menu of benefits available to UK's Commute Club members.

-As a result of COVID-19, the company has updated and intensified its sanitation measures for its e-scooters.
+As a result of COVID-19, the company has updated and intensified its sanitation measures for its shared vehicles.
 Learn more about that here.